Updated: Nov 28, 2020

 In the highly-developed century of innovations and technology, people are always searching for “the thing” that could transform the world and make it a better place - like Google, Amazon, Facebook, and Apple.
 “The thing” that people from investors, to founders, and even leaders are looking for is a revolution, a thing that has the power to reconstruct the world, and yes, it lies in The Big Four that are mentioned above - Technology.

 Technology has made a huge impact on how our lives have changed, and we can’t deny the fact that it has made our lives better in some ways - more convenient, useful and yet diverse.
-It had created a virtually similar model of the society through social media and improved the remote communication; invented scientific technology that could support researching and could created a vaccine within a few months in this COVID-19 pandemic; created the internet that include all the information that used to be only in books and documents; and yet invented automatic robots and the as-smart-as-human technology - AI that can help human in our daily choirs, in the industries, and companies.
+It had created a virtually similar model of the society through social media and improved remote communication; invented scientific technology that could support researching and could create a vaccine within a few months in this COVID-19 pandemic; created the internet that includes all the information used to be only in books and documents; and yet invented automatic robots and the as-smart-as-human technology - AI that can help human in our daily choirs, in the industries, and companies.
 Technology has changed the world more than what we thought when it first came out and it still continues to do so in many aspects.

 Through this COVID-19 pandemic, many people, including me and my teams have been working and learning remotely, thanks to the help of technology.
 However, not everyone has equal access to remote learning, and even in the normal classroom, some are still searching for an education that suits their needs and abilities.
 Those include disabled students.

-When the NHLC Tech Case 3 first came out, me and my team sparked a question: “Technology has changed and improved so many things but why aren't there any technologies that could give accessible and personalized education to all students with different needs and abilities?”.
+When the NHLC Tech Case 3 first came out, my team and I sparked a question: “Technology has changed and improved so many things but why aren't there any technologies that could give accessible and personalized education to all students with different needs and abilities?”.
 After days of discussing and researching, we have come up with a solution to this question and how we can improve the technology that we have been using in the previous case: eLISA-A, an accessible and leveraged version from eLISA, with various accessibility features.

-Let’s look at the two personas, Mark and Julie and see how eLISA-A can help solve the problem above!
+Let’s look at the two personas, Mark and Julie and see how eLISA - A can help solve the problem above!
 Both are enrolled students at BIBC from the eLISA program.
 They have different needs, abilities, challenges from their personal disabilities.

 Mark was diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) at a young age, which gave him challenges to stay focused.
 He learns best when he is instructed at a slow pace and needs support when doing big projects.
 However, during the COVID-19 remote learning, he had faced many difficulties even though with the supportive help from teachers and school staff.